raun1/ASC-NET/README.md

 ### Highlights

 1. Solves the difficulty in defining a class/set of things deterministically down to the nitty gritty details.
 The Reference Distribution can work on any combination of image set and abstract out the manifold encompassing them.
 2. No need of perfect reconstruction.
 We care about the anomaly not the reconstruction unlike other existing algorithms.
+State of the art performance!
 3. We can potentially define any manifold using Reference Distribution and then compare any incoming input image to it.
 4. Works on any image sizes.
 Simply adjust the size of the encoder/decoder sets to match your input size and hardware capacity.

 ### Network Architecture